denysha-abigail/coding-assessment/README.md

 ## How to Use:

 When you click the Start button, you will be given 60 seconds to answer questions encompassing foundational JavaScript concepts.
-When the timer reaches 0 or when every question has been answered, you will be prompted to enter your initials and save your score for progress comparison.
+If a question is answered incorrectly, 5 seconds will be deducted from your timer.
+When the timer reaches 0, or when every question has been answered, you will be prompted to enter your initials and save your score for progress comparison.

 ## Website:
 Access Phase I : The Self Assessment [HERE](https://denysha-abigail.github.io/coding-assessment/)